-Job Fair and Interview Tips
+Job Fair and Interview Tips for Candidates

 - Research the registered school districts so you know as much as possible about the districts and positions, so when speaking with recruiters you can specifically address why you would like to work for their school district.
 Keep an open mind and don’t limit your options based on location or preconceived ideas.
 School district information may be found on the district's website or through research of the district on the state department of education's website or local news sources.

 - Prepare and rehearse a brief introduction of yourself that you can say when you greet recruiters during the Open Fair.
 Include your licensure area, experience and career goals.

 - For interviews, expand upon your brief introduction, developing a written outline about yourself including your educational background, experiences, skills and qualities, as well as relevant examples to back up your qualifications for a teaching position.

 - Study the outline you created until you are able to articulate all aspects of your background and qualifications clearly, concisely, and positively.